CloudRealm/GOD/README.md

 * Provide a search index (maybe own website, if the community wants I would do it)
 * Provide a search index
 * Automatically mirror a release to another hoster in case it's offline
+* Upload the "missing" games which are offline (already ongoing)